BridgetRatcliffe/BridgetRatcliffe/README.md

 Hi, I’m @BridgetRatcliffe.
 I am currently a postdoc at AIP, working at the intersection of Astrophysics and Statistics.
 I am interested in using the observable chemistry of stars to learn more about stellar birth properties and Milky Way evolution.
-You can reach me at bratcliffe at aip.de
+You can reach me at bratcliffe at aip.de.

+If you want to learn more about me, check out my [website](https://bridgetratcliffe.github.io/)

 <!---
 BridgetRatcliffe/BridgetRatcliffe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.